GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 **Glowing Ring**, $900
 Neg.
 A ring of any style or material.
-Much foner craftsmanship will incur a greater value than is listed, of course. *Produces dim light for .5 feet when worn*.
+Much finer craftsmanship will incur a greater value than is listed, of course. *Produces dim light for .5 feet when worn*.

 **Green Giant's Bands**, $18,000
 Unique
 Neg.
-Woven reeds, seqoia bark, and some unfamiliar moss hold these primitive yet well made bracers together.
+Woven reeds, sequoia bark, and some unfamiliar moss hold these primitive yet well made bracers together.
 *For the purpose of interacting with any creature native to the woods, or interacting with an object which resides therein, the wearer may treat themselves as having a [Body] of 23 (which brings a bonus of +7).
 Additionally, if the wearer is of great size, during the first round of any combat, the user's defense is increased by 1*.

 **Grulth**, $4,400
 Unique
 Neg.
-A riing which always seems to carry some flith to it of unknown origin.
+A ring which always seems to carry some flith to it of unknown origin.
 It functions identically to a wand, requiring a [Will] of 13+ to operate and firing a toxic ray of energy.
 When used this way, it actually bestows 2 points of spell sickness on an odd attack roll.
 Additionally, if name is known, *the wearer may cast the spell Sludgery as though they knew it*.

 **Helm of Silence**, $6,800